vineeth14/BlockBlastSolver/docs/index.md

 Something I ran into when trying to optimize the scoring methodology was increasing the score for partially completed rows/columns.
 This led to over-rewarding boards that have many filled cells even when they are not close to becoming complete.
 This can mislead the solver into choosing moves that rack up a lot of temporary points without actually progressing toward clearing rows/columns.

 ### Final Thoughts
 I'm happy with the results, and I had a lot of fun building this.
-It was a great to learn about image processing and game logic.
+It was great to learn about image processing and game logic.

 ![Final Results!](pictures/final_results.gif)

 ### Future Improvements
-[ ] Enhanced pattern recognition
+- Enhanced pattern recognition
-[ ] Special piece handling
+- Special piece handling
-[ ] Improved Scoring Methodology
+- Improved Scoring Methodology

 [View Project on GitHub](https://github.com/vineeth14/BlockBlastSolver)